Visual Arts projects will be assessed in the following areas:

-Please note: we will also co-create additional, specific criteria for each project.
+Please note: we can also co-create additional, specific criteria for each project.

 Finally… you MUST seek peer AND teacher feedback while working on each project.
 This will be informal – chatting as you work, asking questions as you face challenges, etc. YOU get to choose what feedback to incorporate and what to ignore, but this part of the process is not optional.

 Good news: feedback will improve your work and broaden your ideas, plus it will ensure no surprises for either of us at the end!

 Meetings to determine percentage marks will occur at the end of the term and again at the end of the semester.
 All completed project work must be self- and teacher-assessed before that time.
 Sketchbook work, projects and work-in-progress will be taken into consideration.
 More info to follow.